stevenocchipinti/dwi-visualiser/README.md

 TODOs
 -----

+- Add a favicon, apple-touch-icon, etc.
-- Make the graph touch friendly?
+- Make the graph more touch friendly?